Creating your first online marketing plan is so overwhelming, isn’t it?

 After a person confirms their email address, they’ll receive the first of five case studies.

 Also, they’re taken to my “About” page.
-This is the page where I tell the story of the company and who I am.
+So, this is the page where I tell the story of the company and who I am.
 As I stated before, it’s easier to get people to buy from you once they know who you are.

 Are you ready to implement a proven marketing plan?